pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_glob_file.md

+---
+# metadata #
-## pachctl glob file
+title:  pachctl glob file

-Return files that match a glob pattern in a commit.
+description: "Return files that match a glob pattern in a commit (that is, match a glob pattern in a repo at the state represented by a commit).
+Glob patterns are documented [here](https://golang.org/pkg/path/filepath/#Match)."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis